mau-jac/1B4-F20/wk7/area_under_curve.md

 <br>

-To see this, consider the following data points platted on a Scatter graph with smooth lines:
+Consider the following data points plotted on a Scatter graph with smooth lines:

 <br>